 The market for cybersecurity solutions is fragmented, intensely competitive and constantly evolving.
 We compete with a range of established and emerging cybersecurity software and services vendors, as well as homegrown solutions.
-With the introduction of new technologies and market entrants, we expect the competitive environment to remain intense going forward.
 Our competitors include: vulnerability management and assessment vendors, including Qualys and Rapid7; diversified security software and services vendors, including IBM; endpoint security vendors with nascent vulnerability assessment capabilities, including Tanium and CrowdStrike; and providers of point solutions that compete with some of the features present in our solutions.
 We also compete against internally-developed efforts that often use open source solutions.